ZL-Su/Matrice/Matrice/include/Matrice/algs/stereovision/refractive3D/README.md

 template<typename _Ty> requires is_floating_point_v<_Ty>
 class _Refractive_reconstruction;
 ```
-Of course, an user friendly interface is provided with the alias template as:
+Of course, user friendly interface is provided with the alias template as:
 ```
 template<typename _Ty>
 using refractive_reconstruction = detail::_Refractive_reconstruction;